-Alonso underwent two operations in the summer to correct a groin problem and a fractured metatarsal, missing Spain's Confederations Cup campaign in June and the start of the season with Madrid.
+Xabi underwent two operations in the summer to correct a groin problem and a fractured metatarsal, missing Spain's Confederations Cup campaign in June and the start of the season with Madrid.

 Alonso was sidelined for five months in total and believed it would not be fair on the club nor on himself to discuss a new deal while he was out of action.

 "Now is the moment to begin to talk to the club about my future," the Basque said after making his comeback at the end of October.

 "While I was not fit I did not feel up to talking.
 I have good communication with the club."